Evolving convex curves by a generalized length-preserving flow: Global existence

 \section{Global existence}

-In this section, the long term existence of the flow (\ref{eq:1.1.201811}) will be proved.
-It is shown that the flow exists in time interval $[0, +\infty)$ and the evolving curve keeps its convexity.
+In this section, the global existence of the flow (\ref{eq:1.1.201811}) is proven.
+It is shown that the evolving curve keeps convex and its curvature has a uniform upper bound, which is independent of time.
+So the flow can be extended on time interval $[0, +\infty)$.